kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tap.md

 ---
 title: Traffic tapping
 weight: 100
-description: Copy contents of HTTP requests and responses to an external TAP server.
+description: Copy contents of HTTP requests and responses to an external tap server.
 ---

-Copy contents of HTTP or gRPC requests and responses to an external TAP server.
-A Test Access Point (TAP) server is a simple device that connects directly to your infrastructure and receives copies of actual traffic from your network so that this traffic can be further monitored, analyzed, or tested with.
+Copy contents of HTTP or gRPC requests and responses to an external tap server.
+A tap server is a simple device that connects directly to your infrastructure and receives copies of actual traffic from your network so that this traffic can be further monitored, analyzed, or tested with.

 {{% notice warning %}}
 Traffic tapping support in Gloo Edge is introduced as an **alpha feature**.
 Alpha features are likely to change, are not fully tested, and are not supported for production.